Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: LRL quantities for timelike equatorial geodesics

 and

-In each of these integrals, $v$ is given by the radial velocity expression \eqref{vsquared} which is now rewritten via the relations \eqref{L} and \eqref{E}:

-The choice of the integration constant $r_0$ in these integrals \eqref{Theta} and \eqref{T} corresponds to a choice of zero-point constants $\Phi_0$, $T_0$ and $\T_0$.
-Note that $r_0$ will be taken to be the same constant in all three integrals.

-Hence the question of how to choose a physically meaningful value for the zero-points becomes the question of finding a distinguished radial value $r=r_0$ directly from the radial velocity equation \eqref{vsquared-EL}, without using any features that would be specific to a particular timelike geodesic, such as initial conditions.
-Two general possibilities consist of a \emph{turning point} (TP), defined as a radial value $r$ at which the radial velocity $v$ vanishes, and an \emph{inertial point} (IP), defined as a radial value $r$ at which the radial acceleration $\dot v$ vanishes.

-On any timelike geodesic, with angular momentum \eqref{L} and energy \eqref{E}, all turning points are given by the positive real roots $r=r_*$ of the radial velocity equation \eqref{vsquared-EL} when $v=0$, while all inertial points are given by the positive real roots $r=r^*$ of the radial acceleration equation \eqref{rddot} when $\dot{v}=0$, with $\dot{\phi}=\omega = L/r^2$ from the relation \eqref{L}.
+All turning points are given by the positive real roots $r=r_*$ of equation \eqref{radial-vel-EL} with $v=0$; all centripetal points are given by the positive real roots $r=r^*$ of equation \eqref{radial-accel-EL} with $\dot{v}=0$.
 In particular, the turning point equation can be expressed as a cubic